 What are the differences between a gaming headset and standard headphones?

-Although you can use regular headphones while gaming on some systems, gaming specific headsets are built with specially designed features intended to enhance or, at a minimum, provide for the gaming experience.
+Although you can use regular headphones while gaming on some systems, gaming-specific headsets are built with specially designed features intended to enhance or, at a minimum, provide for the gaming experience.
 If you are also intro streaming, you might consider getting a headset for streaming.

-Because of the all-encompassing nature of gaming, gaming headsets are versatility machines with a focus on features like all-day wearability, upper end and often removable or retractable high sensitivity microphones, and immersive, high-quality sound provided by surround sound creating software.
+Because of the all-encompassing nature of gaming, gaming headsets are versatile machines with a focus on features like all-day wearability, upper end and often removable or retractable high sensitivity microphones, and immersive, high-quality sound provided by surround sound creating software.

 How to choose the most comfortable gaming headset

 Not all headphones/gaming headsets are created equal or with the same direct purpose.

 Whether opting for killer sound quality, stunning looks, or everything you’d ever want, comfort should be king when searching for any gaming-specific headset that you’ll be wearing for hours.